 - Provide opportunities for growth and advancement.

-- Reduced work load stress and improved work-life balance.
+- Reduce workload stress and improve work-life balance.

-- Eliminate bureaucracy and make cultural adjustments to reflect demographic change.
+- Make cultural adjustments to reflect demographic changes.